patternfly/patternfly-react/packages/react-core/src/components/MenuToggle/examples/MenuToggle.md

 To add a checkbox (or other action/control) to a menu toggle, use a split button.

-A `<MenuToggle>` can be rendered as a split button by adding a `splitButtonOptions` object.
-Elements to be displayed before the toggle button must be included in the `items` property of `splitButtonOptions`.
+A `<MenuToggle>` can be rendered as a split button by adding a `splitButtonItems` property.
+Elements to be displayed before the toggle button must be included in the `splitButtonItems`.

 The following example shows a split button with a `<MenuToggleCheckbox>`.